zeleznyt/Image_captioning_custom_Oscar/README.md

+# Notice:

+Work on this project was moved to [other repository](https://github.com/zeleznyt/Oscar).
+This repository is outdated and will no longer be updated.

 # Image captioning pipeline based on Oscar

 This repository contains source codes I used in my master thesis Image Captioning using Deep Learning.